 Visa Waiver Extension

 In August 2023, the Vietnamese authorities issued a visa waiver resolution for nationals of the UK and the following countries: Spain, Germany, France, Italy, United Kingdom, Denmark, Norway, Finland, Japan, South Korea, Russia and Belarus.
-The decision stated that travellers from these countries could benefit of a visa waiver for a maximum of 45 days.
+The decision stated that travellers from these countries could benefit from a visa waiver for a maximum of 45 days.

 Recently, the Vietnamese government has extended this regulation until 14 March 2028.
 This means that, for the next three years, travellers from these countries will still be able to enjoy a visa-free stay in Vietnam.